Stencyl/stencylpedia/resources/website/services.md

 ***

 ## Services

+These extensions hook Stencyl up with 3rd party apis, such as leaderboards and multiplayer services.

 Name | Author | Stencyl Version | Platforms | Status | Notes
 --- | --- | --- | --- | --- | ---